Mohammad Montazeri: Career and activities

-During the revolutionary process, he was called "Ayatollah Ringo" and "Red Sheikh".
+During the revolutionary process, Montazeri was called "Ayatollah Ringo" and "Red Sheikh".
 In order to export Islamic revolution to other countries he and Mehdi Hashemi founded one of the earliest groups, the SATJA, in the spring of 1979.
 In December 1979 he organized a campaign to support and join the Palestinian militants, fighting in the Lebanese civil war.
 His activities in the SATJA caused conflicts with the government, and he was forced to disband it.

-Then he and Hashemi joined the Guards.
+Then Montazeri and Hashemi joined the Guards.
 Montazeri headed a faction of the Guards in Tehran that functioned as a strong arm of the Supreme Leader Khomeini.
 It was called Freedom Movements Unit.
 In 1981 this faction was transformed into the office of liberation movements (OLM) which was first led by him and after his death, by Hashemi.
 An account with the name liberation movements was opened in the Melli Bank to get financial support from Iranians.
 The OLM put into practice the Iranian support for the Shi‘a movements in Iraq and the Gulf as well as those in Saudi Arabia, Lebanon and Afghanistan.

 At the founding and institutionalization phase of the Guards Montazeri became a member of the Revolutionary Guards Leadership Council in 1979 which was formed by the Revolutionary Council to oversee the future tasks of the Guard.
 He publicly declared in 1980 that the IRGC personnel "were awaiting deployment from Damascus."

 Montazeri joined and led the Muslim People's Republic Party and became a member of the first Majlis in March 1980.
 On the other hand, his party was disbanded after its members were either arrested or executed.
 In addition, Montazeri served at the supreme defense council and was the prayer leader in Tehran until his death.

 Views

 Montazeri was one of the most radical followers of Ayatollah Khomeini.
-Before the Iranian revolution he was close ally of Moammar Qaddafi and advocated strong ties with Libya.
-And, he did not support the approach of the Amal movement and Musa Al Sadr due to its being non-revolutionary.
+Before the Iranian revolution he was close ally of Muammar Gaddafi and advocated strong ties with Libya.
+And, he did not support the approach of the Amal movement and Musa Al Sadr due to their being non-revolutionary.
 Montazeri was also a fierce critic of the interim government led by Mahdi Bazargan due to the same reason.

 Both Montazeri and his father actively encouraged the rebellion of Shia Muslims against the governments in the Muslim countries and also, strongly argued for the export of the Islamic regime to other countries, often called "Islamic Internationale".
 The latter goal was mostly achieved through the OLM, and it is one of two pillars of ideology guided the revolution along with the propagation of Islam.
 In addition, he argued that all Muslims could enter Islamic states without passport or visas.

 Montazeri supported the development of links with Shia Muslims in Lebanon.
 He tried to make Iran a key player in the Palestinian-Israeli conflict.
-Just three days before his death, he argued for the execution of the followers of the ousted prime minister Abolhassan Bani Sadr.
+Just three days before his death, he argued for the execution of the followers of the ousted President Abolhassan Banisadr.